Laura Joyce Laura Joyce

 Oceanic Feelings

-Cardinal water: oceanic feelings, dreams, desires, intimacy.
+Cardinal water: oceanic feelings, water, psychoanalysis, intimacy.

 I was an adult when I learned to swim, and I think that is why water is troubling and desirable to me, and why it appears in so many of my dreams and visions.